Find a spider by...

 |

-The females live remain a burrow in the ground but adult males wander above ground during the warmer months of the year
+The females live remain in a burrow in the ground but adult males wander above ground during the warmer months

 |